stratdev3/SimpleW/documentation/simplew/docs/addons/helper-hosting.md

 ### What this does

-The bridge forwards every log produced by the SimpleW logging system to the `Microsoft.Extensions.Logging infrastructure`.
+The bridge forwards every log produced by the SimpleW logging system to the `Microsoft.Extensions.Logging` infrastructure.

 This means :
 - SimpleW logs appear in the **same output** as your application logs